The Faculty Advising Program

 The goal of the advising program is to help Wesleyan students acquire, by the end of their undergraduate career, a strong foundation in the liberal arts and the skills necessary to thrive in a rapidly changing world.
 Because Wesleyan has an open curriculum—a curriculum in which only the individual major programs require students to take specific courses—the faculty has adopted General Education Expectations and identified ten Essential Capabilities to provide structure for students.
 Both are described below.
 Students and their advisors need to be familiar with the Expectations and the Capabilities, as well as the academic regulations and graduation requirements, for the advising program to achieve its greatest effectiveness.

 The objective of the pre-major advising program is to help first-year students and sophomores think seriously about their educational objectives in the context of the liberal arts education offered at Wesleyan.
-Faculty members play a central role in this process as both advisors and teachers, supported by the class deans, the academic deans, peer advisors, and the offices that make up the Student Academic Resource Network (SARN).
+Faculty members play a central role in this process as both advisors and teachers, supported by the class deans, the academic deans, peer advisors, and the Associate Dean of Student Academic Resources (SAR).
 Successful advising will draw on these resources by making students aware of them and encouraging students to use them effectively.

 Together with their faculty advisors, students should develop a challenging and coherent educational plan for the first two years, one that achieves curricular breadth while preparing for the depth that the major will bring in the last two years.
 While exposure to a cross-section of the curriculum should be a goal for all four years, it is especially important during the first two years, because it allows students to make knowledgeable decisions when they choose majors.